mrlacey/Rapid-XAML-Toolkit/README.md

 ## Principles guiding this project

 - Doing something is better than nothing.
-- We can't produce the final UI as every app may require unique customization.
+- The toolkit can't produce the final UI as every app may require unique customization.
 - Everything that is output should be configurable.
 - C# and VB.Net are supported equally.
+- The toolkit won't do things that Visual Studio can already do.
 - This toolkit is focused specifically on tooling for working with XAML.
 It will not include controls, etc.

 ## Installation